cargilgar/Smart-Alarm-using-tinyML/README.md

 ## Constraints and challenges

-A major challenge is to shrink down a reasonable ML model (to less than 1 MB of size) that still makes predictions with high accuracy, low latency and low power consumption.
+A major challenge is to reduce the size of a trained ML model (to less than 1 MB of size) that still makes predictions with high accuracy, low latency and low power consumption.

 Another challenge is to train a decent ML model with limited data, since the current data available do not come